 How we use your personal information

-We use your personal details for the purposes of administering your lottery membership and participation in the weekly draw.
-The rollover and weekly jackpot winners are usually notified by telephone.
+We use your personal details for the purposes of administering your lottery membership, participation in the weekly draw and notification of winning.
+The rollover and jackpot winners are usually notified by telephone.

 Your personal information may be used to process a donation, for analysis purposes or for regulatory and Gambling Commission compliance reasons.